Gowex collapse casts shadow over Spain's alternative market listings

 Its shares jumped 2,200 percent from 1.2 euros each in July 2012 to a high of 26.34 euros in April 2014, as the company enjoyed new contracts and the backing of well-known institutional investors.

-In sharp contrast, the stock plunged 60 percent over two days last week - wiping around 870 million euros (691 million pounds) off the company's market value - after a firm called Gotham City Research alleged Gowex was misrepresenting its accounts.
+In sharp contrast, the stock plunged 60 percent over two days last week - wiping around 870 million euros ($1.2 billion) off the company's market value - after a firm called Gotham City Research alleged Gowex was misrepresenting its accounts.

 It is not clear whether its ex-CEO and founder Jenaro Garcia Martin still controls Gowex, which claims to be making money in 91 cities around the world from its free wi-fi platform, through which it sells roaming, advertising and e-commerce services.